melvyg/010921-pt-phase-1-project/README.md

 ## Overview

-A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 The aim of this report is derive insights on what makes a movie successful (and is not) from data ranging between IMDB, Rotten Tomatoes, Box Office Mojo, TheMovieDB.org and the-numbers.com.
-These data insights / analyses on the movie industry are intended to help Microsoft stakeholders make informed decisions on how to make an entryway into the movie industry.
-By exploring, and analyzing the trends, and categories of successful and not successful movies in the industry, the takeaway for our Microsoft stakeholders is to empower them with data these insights to strategically position themselves to create their own movie studio.
+These data insights / analyses on the movie industry are intended to help Microsoft stakeholders make informed decisions on different approaches to make an entryway into the movie industry.
 The method to observe successful movies throughout our movie database was through analyzing the profits of movies at different budget levels and genres.
 Profits are defined as X times the original production budget -- "how many X times in domestic and worldwide gross did a movie make over their production budget.
-It was observed that while the genres Action, Adventure, Comedy, Drama, Thriller generate the most revenue in domestic and worldwide gross, the most profitable movie genres are Horror, Mystery, Documentary, Sport and Romance.
-To dial down further examining the average rating for the most profitable genres -- Horror and Romance 1 & 2 respectively for the higher rated movies with documentaries having the widest spread.
+It was observed that while the genres Action, Adventure, Comedy, Drama, and Animation generate the most revenue in worldwide gross, the most profitable movie genres are Horror, Mystery, Music, Musical and Animation.
+To dial down further examining the average rating for the most profitable genres -- Biography and Animation are ranked 1 & 2 respectively for the higher rated movies with the Music genre having the widest spread.
 As a result, it would be recommended as a start to consider a movie in these genre classes and as a follow-up investigate an appropriate movie director to reach out to for Microsoft's first movie.

 ## Business Problem

-Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

-***
-Questions to consider:
-* What are the business's pain points related to this project?
-* How did you pick the data analysis question(s) that you did?
-* Why are these questions important from a business perspective?
-***
-The current and largest pain point of Microsofts entryway into the movie industry is understanding the movie industry overall.
-If Microsoft wants to make a good first impression, one would need to understand the characteristics and footsteps of a successful movie.
+The current and largest pain point of Microsofts entryway into the movie industry is understanding the industry overall.
+If Microsoft wants to make a good first impression, one would need to understand the characteristics and blueprint of a successful movie.
 Although the opinion and path to producing a successful movie is subjective, to simplify our use case, we will use profits as the key performance indicator for a movie -- that is, how many more times in revenue did a movie produce worldwide and domestically over its original production budget.
 The amount in revenue a movie makes appears as a natural indicator for a successful movie as it can set the precedence, and budget for future movie production.

 ## Data

-Describe the data being used for this project.

-***
-Questions to consider:
-* Where did the data come from, and how do they relate to the data analysis questions?
-* What do the data represent?
-Who is in the sample and what variables are included?
-* What is the target variable?
-* What are the properties of the variables you intend to use?
-***

 The data pulled, queried, and scraped for this analysis range between IMDB, Rotten Tomatoes, Box Office Mojo, TheMovieDB.org and the-numbers.com.
-The data from these sources are relevant because they contain data points such as production budget, domestic and worldwide gross, IMDB ratings, Rotten Tomatoes ratings, directors, and genres -- all of which are essential to help dissect the characteristics of successful and unsuccessful movies.
+The data from these sources are relevant because they contain data points such as production budget, domestic and worldwide gross, IMDB ratings, Rotten Tomatoes ratings, directors, and genres.
 Specifically for the scope of this analysis, I intend to initially use the variables -- production budget, domestic and worldwide gross, and IMDB ratings.
-With these numeric variables, I aim observe how they trend against procured categories such as low, medium and high production budgets, and lastly how do they breakdown genre-to-genre.
+With these characteristics, I aim to observe how they trend against procured categories such as low, medium and high production budgets, and lastly how do they breakdown genre-to-genre.
 From these data points, I aim to understand a starting point in production budget and genre that will provide highest chance of a first successful movie from Microsoft Studios.

 ## Methods

-Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***

 The main tables used in this analysis were imdb_title_basics, tn_movie_budgets, bom_movie_gross, tmdb_movies, and imdb_title_ratings.
 Since there are no unique keys that already exist between these tables, I created a key combination of movie title + year to join these tables through.
 However, this method assumes that no two movies of the same name are produced in the same year.
 Moreover, after joining the tables on this generated key -- the essential data points to consider include:
 * production_budget